-We believe a grouping of eight LAs is needed to make this collaborative approach work; It’s anticipated that each organisation would nominate a lead ASC officer for one day a month (max) to steer the development and provide subject matter expertise.
+We believe a grouping of six to eight partners is needed to make this collaborative approach work.
+It’s anticipated that each organisation would nominate a lead ASC officer for one day a month (max) to steer the development and provide subject matter expertise.

 Looking Local analysts would require: